slavik117/converters_before_validation/README.md

 # ConvertersBeforeValidation

-string_converter_before_validation adds before_validation callback, which apply necessary function to attributes.
+string_converter_before_validation adds before_validation callback, which applies necessary function to attributes.

 There are some derivatives: